TravisFalken/SoftwareTestingAssignment/README.md

 4. 2 numbers are dealt to the player hand and the dealer hand
 5. Display both the player and dealer hand values
 6. Give the user an option of hit or hold
 7. If the user hits then another 2 numbers are dealt to the player.
 The game then checks if the dealer can hit.
-The dealer can hit if the dealers handvalue is > 15 , otherwise the dealer will hold.
+The dealer can hit if the dealers handvalue is < 16 , otherwise the dealer will hold.
 8. If the user holds then the game will check if the dealer can hit.
 9. Once both the dealer and user holds then the game will check who wins.
 10. If the users handvalue is > the dealer handvalue then the users wins.
 You win message displays on the console and the game ends.
 11. If the users handvalue is < the dealer handvalue then the dealer wins.
 You lose message displays on the console and the game ends.
 12. If the users handvalue is equal to the dealer handvalue then the dealer wins.
 You lose message displays on the console and the game ends.
+13. If the users handvalue is equal to 21, you win message displays on console and the game ends.
+14. If the dealers handvalue is equal to 21, you lose message displays on console and the game ends.